yakra13/ccd/docs/7-1-answers.md

 > Immutable version of a list.
 Once defined it cannot be changed.
 Due to its immutability it can be useful when changing a piece of data would be problematic to a program.
 Additionally a good use for tuples is to return multiple values from a single function.

 **Singleton**
-> Design pattern that restricts the instantition of a class to a single object.
+> Design pattern that restricts the instantiation of a class to a single object.
 Useful when having multiple instances of a class wouldn't make sense; such as program settings or a manager class that handles program state.

 **The term mutable**
 > Means that the data/object can be changed.